MercyOne Horizons Family Centered Recovery Program

 Age Groups Accepted:

-• accepts adults
+• accepts young adults

 Gender Accepted:

-• inpatient drug rehab for women
+• residential drug treatment for women

-• in-patient drug rehab men
+• residential drug treatment for men

 Services for deaf: